-The Internal AE Program provides basic aerospace knowledge to both senior members and cadet members.
+The Internal AE program provides basic aerospace education program knowledge to both senior members and cadet members.

 1. The Yeager Test